reactjs/react.dev/content/docs/immutable-updates.md

 layout: docs
 ---

+## Overview

+Avoiding mutation of existing data structures is an especially useful technique, and especially in React it has significant benefits.

+A great source of trouble in application development comes from the need to track how the data changes over time, and when.
+Mutation of the app data (that is, its state) can lead to inconsistencies across different parts of your app that shares the same data.
+This in turn can lead to unpredictable behavior and bugs that are difficult to track.

+Additionally, immutable data structures make it easy and cheap to detect when data has changed.
+If you can use immutable data in performance-critical parts of your application it's easy to implement a fast [`shouldComponentUpdate()`](/docs/react-component.html#shouldcomponentupdate) method to significantly speed up your app.

+## Techniques

-To ensure immutability without performing expensive deep cloning, it is good practice to replace only the values which need updating and to reuse the rest of the original object.
+To ensure immutability without performing expensive deep cloning, it is good practice to replace only the values which need updating and to reuse the rest of the original data structure.
+Below we document several techniques that you can use to this end.

 ### Updating Object Properties